maldoinc/plasma-dpi-switcher/README.md

 ---

 ## Purpose
 This tool is particularly handy for people who need different scaling factors at differnt times.

-Scenario: A HiDPI laptop that needs a scaling of 1.5 to be usable, which is then docked onto a standard 1080p display that needs a 1.0 scaling.
+Such as using a laptop where the built in display and the external one(s) need different scaling values.

 Manually changing DPI settings, panel height/width, clock font or other settings for widgets each time the computer is connected to a different display is tedious.